 As a homeowner, there are many things you can do to increase the value of your home.
-From easy tweaks to more complex renovations, here are some of the best ways to increase the resale value of your home.
+From property maintenance services to more complex renovations, here are some of the best ways to increase the resale value of your home

 Remodel your Kitchen

 In a survey of millennials, experts found that more than one third of potential homebuyers rank a “modern/updated kitchen” as the most important feature they look for when buying new homes.
 Keep it simple: for as little as $5,000, it’s possible to significantly up the look and feel of your kitchen.
 Consider upgrading your appliances, painting the walls, and upgrading the countertops.
 Remodeling a kitchen can add a potential increase in sale price of 3 to 7 percent.

 Knock out a non-structural wall, or even remove your kitchen island.
 Anything that opens the space and creates a sense of flow in the house will be more visually and spatially pleasing for potential buyers.
 This will give buyers more autonomy over the look and flow of their home, and it won’t cost you much – for the price of a few hundred dollars, you’ll transform the feel of the house.